Arthur Abraham: Amateur career

 Abraham boxed as an amateur in Bamberg and later in Nuremberg.
 He was an International junior welterweight German champion in 1997 and a three time Senior light middleweight Armenian champion in 2000, 2001 and 2002.
 Abraham attempted to compete for Armenia at the 2000 Summer Olympics, but was unable due to his two years of military service.
 In 2003, with Arthur and his brother Alexander returned to Germany, hoping to begin a professional boxing career.
-His final amateur record was 81-3-6 (48 KO).
+His final amateur record was 81–3–6 (48 KOs).

 In 2003, Arthur and Alexander competed alongside promoter and manager Wilfried Sauerland and his head coach Ulli Wegner.
 Arthur was a sparring partner for IBF and WBA super middleweight champion Sven Ottke, whom was in the preparations of a title defense.
 Wegner was so impressed that he began to train Arthur personally.